 Fashion loved Diana just as much as she loved it.
 In the later parts of her life, as she broke out of the monarchy shell and began building a new life, it became her armour.
 It was evident the Princess was building a wardrobe that no longer camouflaged who she was on the inside, but a collection that was edited, sleek, and forward-thinking, that hinted at a new sense of freedom and a chance at love.
 Shortly before her death, the Princess could often be seen in pinstriped power suits and shimmering bodycon mini-dresses.
 Her "new look," as coined by Vanity Fair, was introduced by the fashion press via Mario Testino.

-While we really could sit here and talk about the style accolades of Princess Diana pretty much all day, we'll let the slideshow ahead do the rest of the talking.
+While we could sit here and talk about the style accolades of Princess Diana pretty much all day, we'll let the slideshow ahead do the rest of the talking.
 There was Lady Diana Spencer, the precocious teenager from Sandringham who knew how to make a Christmas sweater look anything but ugly.
-Then there was Diana, Princess of Wales, who never parted with her high-waisted denim collection and could make even '80s-era athleisure look casual.
+Then there was Diana, Princess of Wales, who never parted with her high-waisted denim collection and could make even '80s-era athleisure look expensive.